 JC Wings 1/200th scale JCLH2139 JC Wings Airbus A321 Blank with stand.
-Available to pre-order at Flying Tigers.
+Buy now online at Flying Tigers.

 The Airbus A321 is a member of the Airbus A320 family of short- to medium-range, narrow-body, commercial passenger twin-engine jet airliners manufactured by Airbus.
 It was the first derivative of the baseline Airbus A320 aircraft, and carries up to 236 passengers with a maximum range of 3,200 nmi (5,900 km; 3,700 mi).
 Final assembly of the aircraft takes place in Hamburg, Germany or Mobile, Alabama in the US.

 The A321 is a stretched-fuselage variant of the Airbus A320 and entered service in 1994 with Lufthansa, around six years after the original A320.
 The aircraft shares a common type rating with all other Airbus A320 family variants, allowing existing A320 family pilots to fly the aircraft without the need for further training.